Bison at Kankakee Sands

 A viewing area has been established just off U.S. Highway 41, which runs through Kankakee Sands.
 Its slight elevation provides a natural “platform” where wildlife viewers should be able to see the bison grazing on the prairie.

-There is not really a “best” time to visit the bison as they move around the 700+ acre pasture during the day.
+There is not really a “best” time to visit the bison as they move around the pasture during the day.
 Sometimes the bison are more visible, other times they are less visible.
 Kankakee Sands suggests planning to stay for a few hours during your visit.
 Start at the viewing area and you might get a good sighting.
 If not, drive around the pasture.
 If you still aren’t able to see the bison, maybe go for a walk along a trail for an hour or two, and then return to the Viewing Area to try again.

 If needed, a port-o-potty is located in the parking lot of the bison viewing area.